sourcegraph/handbook/content/departments/engineering/teams/devinfra/index.md

 For **urgent requests** or if you're **blocked** on something important, add the `@dev-experience-support` tag in your message.

-- The `@dev-experience-support` tag will ping an on-call member of the DevX team.
+- The `@dev-experience-support` tag will ping an on-call member of the DevInfra team.
 - Requests tagged with `@dev-experience-support` will get priority support.
 - Please use the `@dev-experience-support` tag only for issues that require immediate attention.